cst0601/Holo-Bot/README.md

 ### Broadcasting Twitter content

-Tweet broadcasting is disabled in default, to enable the service, add `twitter=true` in `config.properties`.
+Tweet broadcasting is disabled in default, to enable the service, add `twitter=true` in `config/credentials/credentials.json`.
 Edit `config/broadcast.json` to subscribe to twitter content and broadcast it in designated text channel.

 * `query`: The search query for twitter.
 * `target`: Target channel ID(s)